 This project takes place on the traditional lands of the Northern Paiute, Wasco and Warm Springs people.
 Many Indigenous peoples live in Oregon’s high desert region today, including members of the Burns Paiute Tribe, the Confederated Tribes of Warm Springs (Wasco, Warm Springs and Paiute), the Klamath Tribes (Klamath, Modoc and Yahooskin) and the Fort McDermitt Paiute and Shoshone Tribe.

-The Malheur River and North Fork Malheur River is known for outstanding scenery, geology, wildlife habitat and history.
-The river corridor is generally characterized by a rugged and steep canyon ranging from 300- to 1,000-feet deep.
+The Malheur River and North Fork Malheur River are known for outstanding scenery, geology, wildlife habitat and history.
+The river corridors are generally characterized by rugged and steep canyons ranging from 300 to 1,000 feet deep.
 The canyon geology is evident in the various rock outcrops, talus slopes and cliffs, contributing to the scenic diversity of the landscape.
 Scenic vistas from the canyon rims and views up and down canyon from the river are spectacular.

 About the project